 As well as implementing the strategy, a major function of the Environmental Protection team in addressing land contamination is through the planning process.
-The team works closely with Craven District Council's Planning and Building Control Departments in developing procedures and agreeing planning conditions in line with Planning Policy Statement (PPS) 23 - Development on Land Affected by Contamination.
+The team works closely with Craven District Council's Planning and Building Control Departments in developing procedures and agreeing planning conditions.

 Other duties undertaken by the Environmental Protection Team with respect to land contamination issues include the investigation and collation of information/requests or enquiries by the public, solicitors and other bodies as part of searches or similar.

-A suitably experienced Officer, under the guidance of the Environmental Protection Manager is acting as the Lead Officer on Contaminated Land.
+A suitably experienced Officer, under the guidance of the Environmental Health Manager is acting as the Lead Officer on Contaminated Land.
 The Environmental Protection Manager will deal with the day-to-day implementation of the revised strategy once approved by elected members and will also be responsible for serving remediation notices, subject to consultation with the Council's solicitor.

-Elected members will be informed at the earliest opportunity of any plans to designate an area of Council-owned land, or land where the Council is the "appropriate" person and may be liable for remediation costs.
+Elected members will be informed at the earliest opportunity of any plans to designate an area of Council-owned land as 'contaminated land', or land where the Council is the "appropriate" person and may be liable for remediation costs.

 If the Environmental Protection Team considers at any time that some particular contaminated land might be required to be a Special Site, it will first consult with the Environment Agency.
-Having regard to any advice received, the Council then needs to decide whether or not the land is required to be designated.
+Having regard to any advice received, the Council then needs to decide whether or not the land is required to be designated as 'contaminated land'.
 If the answer is yes, the Council should then notify the Environment Agency, who then have 21 days to consider and respond, either agreeing or disagreeing with the notification received.